Skip to content

 This documentation is built from the collective knowledge of the BC250 community, combining:

-• 1000+ Discord community members sharing real-world testing and troubleshooting
+• Active Discord community sharing real-world testing and troubleshooting

 • Multiple distribution-specific setup guides